-Follow the Guidelines
+Follow the Exercise Guidelines

 When it comes to getting healthy, the American Heart Association offers some helpful advice.
-Its health guidelines suggest 30 minutes of moderate activity five days a week, which can be easily accomplished on the cross trainer.
-According to Harvard Medical School, a 155-pound person burns roughly 335 calories in 30 minutes on the elliptical.
+Its health guidelines suggest 30 minutes of moderate activity five days a week, which can be easily accomplished on the cross-trainer.
+According to Harvard Medical School, a 155-pound person burns roughly 324 calories in 30 minutes on the elliptical.
 If you are following the guidelines and using the elliptical five days a week for 30 minutes each time, you should be burning plenty of excess calories.
 Paired with a healthy diet, this could help you drop the unwanted pounds.

 Bump Up the Resistance

 Almost every elliptical machine allows you the option to make the workout harder by changing the resistance.
-When you heighten the resistance on the elliptical you are making it harder for yourself to push through the pedals with your legs and arms.
+When you heighten the resistance on the elliptical, you are making it harder for yourself to push through the pedals with your legs and arms.
 This not only makes your heart work harder and increases your calorie burn but also engages your muscles more, especially challenging your lower body.

-Mix Up Intervals With Resistance
+Mix Intervals With Resistance